-Not only Florence is one of the most seen cities in the movies, but also some small places in Tuscany appear as the scenery of many movies set.
-San Gimignano is among them.
+Florence is not the most seen city in the movies, since some small places in Tuscany also appear as the scenery of many films.
+San Gimignano in southern Tuscany is among them.

-The triangular Piazza della Cisterna is a beautiful triangular piazza ornamented with a lovely old stone well (no longer used) in the middle.
+The triangular Piazza Della Cisterna is a beautiful triangular piazza ornamented with a lovely old stone well (no longer used) in the middle.
 Rustic-yet-proud facades crowd in a tight huddle around the well.
-This is where a Thursday Market gathers.
-If you have seen the movie “Tea with Mussolini”, maybe you can recognize it.
+This is also where a Thursday market gathers.
+If you have seen the movie “Tea with Mussolini” maybe you can recognize it.

 It has a skyline of medieval towers, including the stone Torre Grossa.
 The Duomo di San Gimignano is a 12th-century church with frescoes cycles which include works from Domenico Ghirlandaio, Benozzo Gozzoli, Taddeo di Bartolo, Lippo Memmi and Bartolo di Fredi.
 UNESCO describes these frescoes as “works of outstanding beauty”.

 By the end of the Medieval Era, a dispute started between two economically powerful families living in San Gimignano.
 As a result of this rivalry, each family built better and higher towers to show its economic stability and power.
 The trend resulted in a total of 72 towers in all.
 In 1255 a law was passed that no tower could be built higher than the Torre Rognosa.
 The passing of the law led to an end to the long rivalry.